lw157/TBGranuloma/README.md

 # TBGranuloma
-This repository contains scripts for Charlie et al. 2025 mBio, including spatial snRNA-seq and scRNA-seq from human, bulk RNA-seq for zebrafish.
+This repository contains scripts for Pyle et al. 2025 mBio, including spatial snRNA-seq and scRNA-seq from human and a bulk RNA-seq from zebrafish.

 Reference:

-Charlie et al. (2025) Paired single-cell and spatial transcriptional profiling reveals a central osteopontin macrophage response mediating tuberculous granuloma formation in humans and zebrafish. _mBio (under review)_
+Pyle et al. (2025) Paired single-cell and spatial transcriptional profiling reveals a central osteopontin macrophage response mediating tuberculous granuloma formation in humans and zebrafish. _mBio (accepted)_